MENU

 Shizuoka, Tuba, Honshu, Japan

 Classic and at the same time rare Japanese green tea.
 In contrast to most green tea in Japan, which is steamed, this tea is pan-fried using old tradition.
-Made from a special blend of Yabukita, Surugawase and Zairai cultivars, this tea is quite unique.
+Made from a special blend of Yabukita, Surugawase, and Zairai cultivars.
 Fresh and sweet taste with grassy and baked notes will not leave anyone disappointed.
+MORE

 Award-winning tea of Japan’s National Tea Tasting competition!